-2. Don’t put too much space between pictures.
+2. Don’t put too much space between wall decor.

 You should never have more than 2-4″ between pictures.
 This is true for both vertical and horizontal space between your pieces.
 This mistake is often made when working to create a gallery effect or if you have several pieces you want in one space.
 If there is still too much space left on the wall, adding another picture to the group is a better alternative than if you were adding more space between the pieces.
 Less is more in this instance.
 Too much space creates a disjointed feel for the overall grouping.
 When hanging multiple pieces, your goal should be that eyes easily flow over the entire wall.

-3. Consider the width of the furniture vs. the width of the art.
+3. Consider the width of the furniture vs. the width of the wall decor.

 4. Go bigger vs smaller.

 It is always safer to go slightly bigger vs smaller.
 The scale helps give your walls a sense of balance.
 For most homes, ceilings are at least 8′ tall, and adding more size to the artwork hung creates harmony from floor to ceiling.
 When hung in the right spot, larger-scale pieces also give off a more elevated look.